Nonlinear Length

 The author's answer:

 The first part of the equation (<$2\pi / \lambda$>) gives you the linear phase change per unit length in vacuum (i.e., for <$n$> = 1).
-The product of nonlinear index <$n_2$> and optical intensity gives you the nonlinear change of refractive index (by definition of the nonlinear index).
+The product of nonlinear index <$n_2$> and optical intensity gives you the nonlinear change in refractive index (by definition of the nonlinear index).
 Therefore, the combination gives you the nonlinear phase change.
 The equation is correct as it is.

 For cross-phase modulation, we also do not have a linear refractive index in the equation for the phase change.